Follow us on: https://twitter.com/MissDeptEd

 Click here for registration form.

 The Annual Fall Meeting and Leadership Conference, Next Generation Leadership, promises to be exciting and provide many opportunities for attendees to network and learn together!
-Not to mention we will have time for a little fun!
 New this year we are Honoring Breast Cancer Awareness Month in partnership with Women’s Hospital.
 Wear pink on Monday, October 20, 2014, and hear from local humorist, actress and former teacher, Cynthia Stuart – a breast cancer survivor!

 - Our first Party on the Patio following the last general session of the day.
 Network with peers and enjoy some time with friends!

 - Hear from Mississippi practitioners who piloted the PARCC assessments this year with time for Q & A!

 - Concurrent Sessions for Special Education, Teacher Effectiveness, Federal Programs, Common Core, School Law, Educator Quality and How to Plan for a 1:1 Initiative in your district, to name just a few!

 - Choose from one of three pre-conference sessions designed for Superintendents, Assistant Superintendents, Transportation Directors, and District and Building Level Leaders.

 - Awards and Recognition of our Partners after lunch on Tuesday, October 21, 2014, followed by the announcement of our 2015 Superintendent of the Year!